Sauna-Planet

 There are many parts of the world that will expect you to sauna fully nude, as that is the most traditional way to use the sauna.
 The further you go into Scandinavia and Eastern Europe, the more likely clothing won’t just be optional it will be outright not allowed.
 This is another good reason to make sure that you have a towel handy!
 If you are indeed using a sauna that allows swim trunks, it helps to have the trunks dry.
 Bacteria are the most likely to grow and reproduce on wet surfaces.

-Decide What Kind of Sauna Best Suits Your Needs
+Decide What Sauna Type Best Suits Your Needs

 There are near-infinite reasons why someone would want to take a sauna and based on your own reasoning, there may be a type of sauna that makes more sense for you to use compared to another.
 For example, if you have any kind of congestion or cold symptoms, you may actually find more relief in a steam room rather than a sauna.
 This is because the humidity of steam rooms actually coats your sinuses.
 This helps release all kinds of phlegm and other build-ups that happen especially when we are sick.
 Figuring out which sauna is best for you is an essential step to prepare for your session.

 Traditional wood-burning saunas on the other hand are known to be better for overall heart health and are able to fight off muscle soreness better than steam rooms.
-This is because wood-burning saunas are actually considerably hotter than steam rooms and this means that your body has to work harder to maintain homeostasis.
+This is because wood-burning saunas are actually considerably hotter than steam rooms.
+This means that your body has to work harder to maintain homeostasis.
 Your blood will pump throughout the body faster and by extension, your muscles will be aerated with fresh red blood cells even faster.

 And there are indeed several reasons why infrared saunas may end up as your preferred sauna locale.
 Infrared saunas offer all of the benefits of a traditional wood-burning sauna but take up considerably less space and are usually built for one person.
 This means that if you are already sick and don’t want to risk spreading a disease to other sauna goers, an infrared sauna in a private place is a great choice.

-Luckily, no matter what kind of sauna you end up using, you can be certain that the central benefit of all saunas will be fully available to you: and that’s sweat!
+Luckily, how to prepare for a sauna and what kind of sauna you end up using.
+You can be certain that the central benefit of all saunas will be fully available to you: and that’s sweat!

 Study the Rules of Your Sauna!

 As lightly stated above, every sauna in the world has its own set of rules.
-From private saunas all the way to the mega facilities at spas or sports clubs, it is essential that you both understand and follow the rules for your sauna.
-Some rules to expect to include occupancy limits, whether or not cell phones are allowed, whether or not swim trunks are allowed, and whether or not talking is allowed; you’d be surprised how many saunas in the world enforce that last one!
+How to prepare for a sauna when attending a private sauna or a mega facility sauna at spas or sports clubs?
+It is essential that you both understand and follow the rules for your sauna.
+Some rules to expect include: occupancy limits, whether or not phones, swim trunks, or talking are allowed.
+You’d be surprised how many saunas in the world enforce that last one!

 While public saunas are certainly going to list their rules in visible places, if you are using a private sauna owned by a friend, be sure to ask them directly exactly how they prefer people to use their sauna.
 Saunas are cultural objects of genuine value to the people who use them, and especially the people who own them!
 So, respect the sauna and be certain to ask the owner of each and every sauna you use about their preferred rules.

-Things to Avoid When Preparing for a Sauna
+Things to Avoid Before a Sauna Session: Essential Tips

 While there are certainly several things that a person can do to prepare and boost their sauna experience and value, there are just about as many things that a person can do that could do just the opposite.
 Be mindful of these activities and habits to avoid when getting ready for a trip to the sauna.